boomlinde/acidforth/README.md

     >out   ( pops a value and uses that as the next sample for both channels )
     >out1  ( pops a value and uses that as the next sample for the first channel )
-    >out2  ( pops a value and uses that as the next sample for the second channel )
+    >out2  ( pops a value and uses that as the next sample for the second channel ) prompt ( pushes the last entered number on stdin or 0 if none entered )

 ### Phase generators